 Based in Marseille - France, Modul-Bio has recorded consistent growth, deploying solutions for Biological Resource Centres, national cohort projects, biotechnology and cosmetics firms as well as diagnostic companies.
 Boasting expertise in computing and biology, the company has earned the recognition of commercial clients, academic clients and hospitals, mainly in France and Europe.

-Modul-Bio is the French leader on the biobanking software market.
+Modul-Bio is a key player on the biobanking software market.

-With more than 13 years of existence, Modul-Bio figure with over 250 laboratories using its solutions, making it the leading french firm on the biobanking software market.
+With more than 14 years of existence, Modul-Bio figure with over 250 laboratories using its solutions, making it a key player on the biobanking software market.

 Our team consists of experts competent in both computing and biology.
 Design, programming, database, biocomputing, software architecture, systems and network administration and project management are all areas we are skilled in, allowing us to design and enhance high-performance, quality solutions tailored to your activity.